matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/12 Test Reports.md

 ### Test Completion Reports – Typical Contents
 * Summary of testing performed
-* Testing and product quality evaluation based on the original plan (test objectives and exit criteria)
+* Testing & product quality evaluation based on the original plan (test objectives & exit criteria)
 * Deviations from the test plan (differences from the planned schedule, duration, effort)
-* Factors that have blocked or are blocking progress and their workarounds
+* Factors that have blocked or are blocking progress & their workarounds
 * Test Metrics based on the test progress reports
 * Unmitigated risks, defects not fixed
 * Lessons learned that are relevant to testing